 your initial deposit *subject to change and depends on individual circumstances.

-Chaarat Gold is an exploration and development company operating in the Kyrgyz Republic.
-Situated in the highly prospective Tien Shan gold belt the Company's principal strategy is the development of the Chaarat Gold Project which has A JORC compliant mineral resource of 5.76Moz at a grade of 4.03g/t gold with first gold production...Read more
+Chaarat Gold (AIM:CGH) is an exploration and development company operating in the Kyrgyz Republic.
+Situated in the highly prospective Tien Shan gold belt, a JORC compliant resource of 5.76Moz at a grade of 4.03g/t has been delineated at the Chaarat Gold Project.
+The Company’s key objective is to become a low cost gold producer...Read more

 Chaarat Gold chief Golan welcomes ‘balanced’ Kyrgyz gold taxJanuary 17 2013, 2:23pm